 Machinists often find themselves in a state of uncertainty when choosing either fillet or chamfer for their design.
 To avoid falling into such a state of confusion, you should consider the following points.

 If you need to make a design manually within a short period quickly, you can opt for chamfer.
-This is because it requires less time compared to fillet.
-However, if you’re using CNC and not the manual method, there’s no significant time difference between them.
+This is because it requires less time compared to the fillet.
+However, if you’re using CNC machining and not the manual method, there’s no significant time difference between them.
 The only time difference will be the one needed to change tools.

 A chamfer is more cost-efficient than a fillet.
 Hence, if you have a low budget for your design, a chamfer is better for you.